If you have a budding freelance career, you may be wondering how to shift it from being a lucrative hobby into a full-fledged business.

 Additionally, you may also need to figure out if your payment structures need to change.

-If your transition from occasional freelancing into full-time business-running goes well, it’s likely that you’ll begin to pull in more money.
+If your transition from occasional freelancing into full-time business-running goes well, you’ll likely begin to pull in more money.
 That’s great news—but it also means your tax responsibilities will go up.

 Your specific tax liabilities will depend on what type of business you operate as.
 (There is more information on different types of business entities in the next section of this article.)